|

 laying track eastward from Sacramento, California in 1863,

-Union Pacific started laying track westward from Omaha, Nebraska,
+and the Union Pacific started laying track westward from Omaha, Nebraska,

 two years later in July, 1865.
 To meet its manpower needs, the Central